About our Association

 The Chamber’s members include the oldest mining companies in the country, Benguet Corporation, Philex MIning Corporation, Atlas Consolidated Mining Corporation and Lepanto Consolidated Mining Company, as well as the latest companies to start commercial operations in the country, OceanaGold, (Phils.), Greenstone Resources, FCF Mineral, and the Masbate Gold Project.

-To be the leading advocate on issues connected with responsible mining anchored on the principle of sustainable development.
+BUSINESS LEADERSHIP: To be the leading advocate on issues connected with responsible mining anchored on the principle of sustainable development.

 To participate in policy development in order to create an investment environment that will allow the mining industry to effectively contribute to national, local and community development.